wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 With Counterfit you can test your machine learning models and endpoints for specific adversarial attacks.

-It is basically a generic toolset that hosts attack modules from various sources and security researchers and can be extended with additional attacks and targets.
+It is basically a generic toolset that hosts attack modules from various sources and security researchers.
+It can also be extended with additional attacks and targets.
 Quite cool actually.

-> It's kinda like Metasploit, but for adversarial machine learning.

-After launching the tool we are greeted with Metasploit like screen, showing number of supported attacks and targets.
+After launching the tool, we are greeted with Metasploit-like screen, showing number of supported attacks and configured targets.

 ![list targets](/blog/images/2021/huskyai-counterfit-list-targets.png)